 We believe that good mental health is not the absence of problems – everybody has problems at one time or another.
 Good mental health does, however, involve the ability to utilize appropriate resources to help resolve these problems.
 It often takes some courage to step into the unknown, set up and appointment and walk through a psychologist/counselor's door.
 Often when you feel a need to show how competent you are, it is hard to say, “I need help.”
 Needing help is normal and healthy and we are often a useful resource when the going gets tough.

 Our staff of licensed mental health professionals offers many years of experience and a genuine concern for your well being.
 If you seek our support you will find a safe confidential place to talk about your concerns.

 For more information, browse the rest of our site or call 717-337-6960 to arrange to speak with a counselor.

-For the first two weeks of classes, on Mondays and Wednesdays from 5:15-6:15 p.m. at the east end of the CUB, faculty and staff are invited to bring their dogs for play with students.
+For the first two weeks of classes, on Mondays and Wednesdays from 5:15-6:15 p.m. on the grassy lawn across from the front of the CUB and to the side of the new Dining Hall, faculty and staff are invited to bring their dogs for play with students.
 Students who miss home and their pets are welcome to come by for some real "puppy love" and to get to know the folks who are there.